 Clausen’s works have also been performed by Wynton Marsalis, Cuong Vu, The Monterey Jazz Festival Next Generation Jazz Orchestra, Juilliard Jazz Orchestra, The BMI Composer’s Workshop, The New York Youth Symphony, The Seattle Collaborative Orchestra, The Seattle Chamber Players, and earned him the Gerald Wilson Prize from Monterey Jazz Festival, The Irving Berlin Scholarship from The Juilliard School, The Lotos Foundation Prize, and Earshot Jazz's Emerging Artist of The Year Award.

-An active composer for film and television, Clausen has been commissioned by The New York Times, Bloomberg TV, Carnegie Corporation, The Whitney Museum, Dell, Morgan Stanley, Mizuho Americas, Freedom House, and Blue Chalk Media.
+An active composer for film, television, radio, and advertising, Clausen has been commissioned by The New York Times, Bloomberg TV, Carnegie Corporation, The Whitney Museum, Dell, Morgan Stanley, Mizuho Americas, Freedom House, NPR/KPCC, and Blue Chalk Media.
 His work has appeared at Austin Film Festival, Greenwich Film Festival, DocNYC Festival, Reykjavik International Film Festival, Seattle 48 Hour Film Fest, and LA Shorts Fest.